Skip to main content

 • “This game nails the just one more round feeling and it seems like the replayability is there due to the variety of cards, rooms, and layouts.”

-• “However, unfortunately, there is very limited content in terms of cards and rooms and a low enemy variety, making the replayability rather low.”
+• “The biggest issue right now is replayability, with limited content and a low enemy variety making it rather low.”

-• “My biggest complaint with the launch version of this game was the lack of replayability - for how much potential variety existed within the game, the launch version suffered from a fixed starting setup and static run conditions.”
+• “My biggest complaint with the launch version of this game was the lack of replayability—despite potential variety, the fixed starting setup and static run conditions held it back.”

 • graphics